874bowen/herbeauty/README.md

 export default handler;
 ```

-This increment is done once the increment button has been clicked.
+This increment is performed when the increment button is clicked.
 In the Cart component add this:

 ```javascript
 const handleAddQuantity = (product_id, quantity) => {